 It is imperative that the Sulu royals get their act together.
 They should have a united Ruma Bechara (Council of Elders).
 They don’t have to proclaim one Sultan.
 They can create a “Council of Rulers” or whatever.
 But it is important that they show a unified front to the Malaysians.

 The Malaysians will never negotiate with just one person claiming to be Sultan.
-At the very least, they will negotiate with a group representing ALL the descendants of the heirs named in the so-called Makaskie decision of 1939.
+At the very least, they will negotiate with a group representing ALL the descendants of the heirs, including those not named in the so-called Makaskie decision of 1939.
+The then reigning Sultan, Sultan Zein ul-Abidin II, who was recognized by the American government, did not bother to join the petitioners in the so-called Makaskie decision,

 And this is the most important part.
 They should list down their negotiating points.
 It is important that they think not only of themselves but also of future generations; and not only of their own progeny, but the future of all Taosugs, of all Bangsa Moro.
 For this reason, they need the advice of Moro intellectuals and experts on various fields.